cs124/pa0-jupyter-tutorial/platform/Windows.md

    If you see this, congratulations!
 You have a working Linux environment.

-### Accessing WSL in the Future

-You can open your Ubuntu terminal in several ways:
-- Search for "Ubuntu" in the Start menu
-- Open Windows Terminal and select "Ubuntu" from the dropdown
-- Type `wsl` in PowerShell or Command Prompt
+P.S.
+If you would like more details on setting up WSL and Ubuntu, see [here](https://documentation.ubuntu.com/wsl/stable/howto/install-ubuntu-wsl2/).

 ## Part 2: Installing Miniconda

 Now that you have Ubuntu running on your Windows machine, you'll install Miniconda to manage Python and packages for the class.

 1. Launch Ubuntu from the Start menu (or type `wsl` in PowerShell).
+You should do this every time before you open a directory for this class.

 2. Download and install Miniconda.
 Run these commands in your Ubuntu terminal: